- Understand all of your network requirements

 The type of access point you need will vary based on your environment and your budget, but we generally recommend current models that support 802.11ac wireless standards, can detect wireless interference and adjust automatically, and can support hundreds of simultaneous connections in high density environments.
 We always recommend enterprise grade wireless access points, even for residential deployments.
 (This wireless access point from Ubiquiti should be suitable for most use cases)

 Your equipment requirements will also vary based on the the type of environment you want to support and its unique needs.
-You may have to implement additional pieces of hardware, such as firewalls, switches and network controllers in order to achieve the type of network performance you seek.
+You may have to implement additional pieces of hardware, such as firewalls, switches and network controllers.
+This could be required in order to achieve the type of network performance you seek.
 Many factors, including the size of your location, the type of work you do over the Internet, and the devices you use, will dictate the type of network equipment you will need.

 3. Be aware of the network limitations of your devices